n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.html.md

 ## Convert to HTML Table

-This operation expects to be passed data from another node.
+This operation expects data from another node.
 It has no parameters.
 It includes these options:

 * **Capitalize Headers**: Controls whether to capitalize the table's headers (turned on) or not (turned off).
 * **Custom Styling**: Controls whether to use custom styling (turned on) or not (turned off).